 Inventory can be managed anytime, anywhere with UCapIt and iQ Technology.
 Additionally, managers have the ability to see who is accessing what items, when and where they are being accessed.

 UCapIt allows you to be as transparent as you want within your organization.
-To find out more about the UCapIt system, call 1-877-771-4446.
+To find out more about the UCapIt EMS and medical inventory management solution, call 1-877-771-4446.

 IDS’ UCapIt allows your EMS and medical personnel to safely and securely access emergency medical supplies, narcotics, and life saving medical equipment